VRLabs/Damping-Constraints/README.md

 ## How it works

-* The constraint targets itself at full weight and another source at a weight lower than one
+* The constraint targets itself at full weight and another source at a weight lower than one.
-* This causes a feedback loop where every frame the constraint moves a relative distance towards the target, creating a damping effect
+* This causes a feedback loop where every frame the constraint moves a relative distance towards the target, creating a damping effect.

 ## Install guide